Atlanta Product Liability Lawyer

 Potential Defendants to Products Liability Case

 There are often many people and large corporations implicated in a products liability matter.
-This makes these types of cases highly complex, so it’s important to have a qualified Atlanta personal injury lawyer on your side that can investigate everyone that was involved and determine who to bring a lawsuit against.
+This makes these types of cases highly complex, so it’s important to have experienced Georgia product liability lawyers on your side that can investigate everyone that was involved and determine who to bring a lawsuit against.

-Note that under Georgia products liability law, manufacturers have strict liability.
+Note that under Georgia product liability law, manufacturers have strict liability.
 This means that you do not have to prove that they did anything wrong.
-Instead, you need only show that the product was defective.
+Instead, you only need to show that the product was defective.

 But, remember, you still have to prove that the defendant manufactured the product, that the product was defective when it left their control, and that this defective condition caused your injury.

-The retailer: this refers to the store where you bought the item, whether this was through an online merchant or done in-person.
+This refers to the store where you bought the item, whether this was through an online merchant or done in person.

 Deadline for Bringing a Products Liability Case in Georgia